Protecting our planet from excess plastic: sounds simple enough, right?

 What can you do to help?

-- Disposable period products Menstrual cups, reusable pads and period underwear are all fantastic ways to eliminate a large amount of your usual plastic waste.
+- Disposable period products Menstrual cups are a fantastic way to eliminate a large amount of your usual plastic waste.
 Tampons and pads may be what you’re used to, but the average menstruating person will go through a staggering 286 disposables every year.

 - Disposable razors Another culprit when it comes to single-use plastics is the humble razor.
 Convenient and unassuming, this is yet another product that is thoughtlessly thrown away, doomed to end up in a landfill.
-A fantastic alternative, recommended by City to Sea, is the Bambaw safety razor.
+A fantastic alternative is the Bambaw safety razor.
 The 100% organic bamboo handle means you only need to replace the blades.

 - Shampoo Shampoo bottles are another source of bathroom plastic that can quickly add up over time.
 Shampoo bars are a great alternative that not only removes the need for plastic, they’re also better for you.
 Most shampoo bars don’t contain the perfumes, chemicals, and harsh detergents that are in major brands of bottled shampoo.
 This means you won’t expose your body to toxic ingredients that can strip your hair and possibly disrupt your hormones.